Responsibleuk/the-circle/README.md

 The Circle

 The Circle aims to inform, educate and challenge the way we think helping to create a new collective consciousness that is needed to save our planet.
-We simplify the foundations of sustainability, explain the facts but also inspire people into taking action and direct them to the relevant organisations that they can get involved with
+We simplify the foundations of sustainability, explain the facts but also inspire people into taking action.
+The circle offers life coaching for individuals who want to not only become more sustainable but do it in such a way that it makes significant improvements in their own lives helping them to be healthier, happier and more successful.

+Mission
+Our mission is to create a global wellness community around the ideas and practices of sustainability, simplicity and resilience.

+Our first of it's kind sustainabile life strategy aims to not only bring the earth back to life, but also bring ourselves back to life, bringing our essence, our spirit, our sense of purpose back to life.
+It’s about bringing meaning to our lives.

 Features
 This website is for anybody who wants to learn more about sustainability and take action to making our planet more sustainable.